TheF1rstPancake/Kvasir/docs/middleware.rst

 If you do not have a required field, you will likely need to add it into your database.
 You can likely do that by making requests to the WePay API with the limited information that you have and expanding your tables to include new information.

 Our development database actually includes the WePay responses as blobs in a column.
 We pulled out data that we wanted to be able to index and search on (like emails, account_ids, account names and checkout_ids) and gave them dedicated columns.
-While this increases the size of your database, it does give you all of the information regarding actions completed on your platform with regards to the WePay API.
+While this increases the size of your database, it does give you all of the information regarding actions completed on your platform.
 Not all of the information contained in the WePay API responses are completely necessary, but they could become useful at some point.
 Simply storing the original responses as blobs gives you the opportunity to pull them out and get more detailed information when appropriate.